 The taxation on the withdrawal of funds in a taxable account depends on several factors.
 If you pay any tax on the withdrawals, tax is only due on the capital gains.
 Capital gains are the difference between what you paid (the cost basis) and the price at which you sell.
 Capital gains on assets held less then a year are considered short term gains and are taxed at your marginal income tax rate.

 Capital gains on assets held longer than a year, called long-term capital gains, are taxed favorably, and are based on taxable income.
-Typically, you’ll owe state income tax plus:
+Typically in the 2020 tax year, you’ll owe state income tax plus:

 I’ve highlighted ways to avoid capital gains taxes here.
 If you can’t avoid them, you can minimize them.
 Avoid actively managed funds in a taxable account (high turnover) and avoid high-dividend or high-yield (non-municipal bond funds) in a taxable account.